kshaffer/courses/as4-assign.md

 Find assignments under the class date in which the assignment is due.
 They are in reverse chronological order (most recent on top).

+## Prep for April 27/28

+There is no assignment to submit.
+Please bring instruments to class.

+Students who have passed all sight-reading and transcription objectives can feel free to skip class.

+## Prep for April 22/23

+Please complete Post-Tonal Transcription No. 3, and submit to your instructor.
+This assignment is in two parts: one excerpt focuses on advanced meter, the other on post-tonal pitch collection(s).
+If you still need to pass both objectives, do both passages (they are shorter than Nos.
+1 & 2).
+If you only need to pass one of them, just do the appropriate excerpt.
+If you are finished with both objectives, skip this transcription and see sight-reading exam info below.

+Excerpt 1 (transcribe pitch *and* rhythm as usual, but this excerpt focuses on advanced meter): [download audio here](https://drive.google.com/a/colorado.edu/file/d/0B9o4hmKNoi6cZzk3cHBOTFFVbzA/view?usp=sharing).
+Transcribe only the vocal melody (no instruments).
+The first note of the melody is C5.
+Transcribe in treble clef.

+Excerpt 2 (transcribe pitch *and* rhythm as usual, but this excerpt focuses on post-tonal pitch materials): [download audio here](https://drive.google.com/a/colorado.edu/file/d/0B9o4hmKNoi6cS2N3SXZhcFdiYTA/view?usp=sharing).
+Transcribe the entire piano texture.
+The upper part begins on C5, the lower part on C4.

+Wednesday's/Thursday's class time will be used for the first of two post-tonal sight-reading exams.
+Signup with your instructor.

+On these exams, you will choose one of three melodies to sight-read on your instrument/voice of choice (if you sing, no solfège is required, but you can use it if it helps you):

+- Melody 1: in a standard meter, and uses one of the new modes/collections from this unit.
+Counts towards pitch sight-reading objective only.
+- Melody 2: in a non-modulating major or minor key, in an asymmetrical meter.
+Counts towards advanced rhythm/meter sight-reading only.
+- Melody 3: in an asymmetrical meter *and* one of the new modes/collections from this unit.
+Counts towards both sight-reading objectives simultaneously.

+*Decide ahead of time* which option you will choose, and use excerpts from the Karpinsky Anthology and other pieces we've transcribed/performed this unit to prepare.

 ## Prep for April 20/21

 There will also be collection/meter ID quizzes on Monday/Tuesday.
 Review the [playlists for collection/meter ID practice](materials/as4-modeMeterPractice.html) as necessary.